wn-doolittle/caliper-spec/caliper.md

 * When navigating to a [Forum](#forum), [Thread](#thread) or [Message](#message) the [DigitalResource](#digitalResource) or [SoftwareApplication](#softwareApplication) that constitutes the referring context MAY be specified as the `referrer`.

 #### Minimum conformance
 Create and send a [MessageEvent](#messageEvent) to a target endpoint.
-The required [Posted](#posted) action MUST be implemented.
+The [Posted](#posted) action is required and MUST be implemented.
 All other supported events are considered optional.

 #### Example
 ```json